-ISC provides clients with control design service and full implementation using the National Instruments series of hardware targets for LabVIEW (e.g. CompactRIO and FPGA, PXI).
+We provide clients with full implementation using the National Instruments series of hardware targets for LabVIEW (e.g. CompactRIO and FPGA, PXI).

-- Predictive Engine Control - Model-based predictive control (MPC) was used for Spark Injection (SI) engines to handle constraints and compensate for actuator, process and sensor delays.
+Model-based predictive control (MPC) was used for Spark Injection (SI) engines to handle constraints and compensate for actuator, process and sensor delays.
 Nonlinear models were required to represent the nonlinearities and event-based dynamics inherent to automotive engine systems.